KCErb/lucky-hasura-docker/README.md

 Next we can do our DNS and security certificates through Cloudflare (for free).
 The first thing you'll need is a domain, so go get one of those.
 For the next steps, I won't go into too much detail since I want to let cloudflare maintain their own docs (see [support.cloudflare.com/hc/en-us/articles/End-to-end-HTTPS-conceptual-overview](https://support.cloudflare.com/hc/en-us/articles/360024787372-End-to-end-HTTPS-with-Cloudflare-Part-1-conceptual-overview)) but here are some basic steps.
 Please note that the process of creating a domain and provisioning certificates for it can be time consuming.
 If you get to a step and don't see a button or get a weird error like "this zone is not part of your account" then you probably just need to wait a few minutes (or as much as two days).
 Sorry, such is the nature of real production work.
 My experience is that I can do the following in 15 minutes without hassle:

-1. Setup some special CNAME's on the DNS page for various Docker services: `api`, `traefik`, and `grafana`.
+1. Setup some special CNAME's on the DNS page for various Docker services which we'll be setting up: `api`, `traefik`, and `grafana` is a good start.

     ![docker dns](https://github.com/KCErb/lucky-hasura-docker/blob/master/img/cloudflare-dns.jpg)